superfluidity/RDCL3D/README.md

 * Click modular router configurations
 * Superfluidity-ETSI (ETSI R2 + Click)

-Hereafter in this README you will find the instructions on how to install and run RDCL 3D.

 A demo version of RDCL 3D is online [here](http://rdcl-demo.netgroup.uniroma2.it/).

+Please find [below](#Installation) the instructions on how to install and run your version of RDCL 3D.

 ## Documentation & publications

 Documentation is available in the docs folder of this repository.

-RDCL 3D, a Model Agnostic Web Framework for the Design of Superfluid NFV Services and Components
+S.Salsano, F. Lombardo, C. Pisa, P. Greto, N. Blefari Melazzi, "RDCL 3D, a Model Agnostic Web Framework for the Design of Superfluid NFV Services and Components", Submitted paper, February 2017 ([pdf](https://drive.google.com/file/d/0B4BsbVGCfMrwUDU1QkQ3UlNwdUk/view?usp=sharing))

 ## Community